karan12003/Taskmate/README.md

-Just install necessary dependencies by running "npm i" command and then hit "npm run dev" command to run the server .
+Just install necessary dependencies by running "npm i" command and then hit "npm run dev" command to run the server ( Prior to this make sure NodeJS is installed in your system ).

 Default login account is user123 and password is 12345678